Read our press release on our report ‘Study on Directive 2012/28/EU’s requirements for diligent search in 20 European countries‘.

 Maurizio Borghi and Marcella Favale “Crowdsourcing the orphan works problem”, European Policy for Intellectual Property (EPIP) 1oth Annual Conference, University of Glasgow, 3 September 2015

 Maurizio Borghi “Digitization and the orphan works problem.
 Which way forward for UK cultural heritage institutions?”, ARCLIB Annual Conference: Making Libraries, Making Information, Making Architecture, Arts University Bournemouth, 10 July 2015

-Decision processes and complete list of sources for diligent search in 20 EU Member States are available below.
+Decision processes and complete lists of sources for diligent searches in 20 EU Member States are available below.
 We combined all decision process into downloadable poster.
 We recommend this to be printed on A0.

 |Country||Written works||AV Works||Phonograms||Source list|

 The above downloadable decision processes, intended to determine whether a certain work or other subject matter vested with copyright or neighbouring rights is an orphan work in light of the EU Orphan Works Directive (Directive 2012/28/EU) are part of the Heritage Plus project EnDOW (Enhancing access to 20th Century cultural heritage through Distributed Orphan Works clearance).

 They are licensed under a Creative Commons Attribution License.